tobek/laminae/notes.md

     + Landscape
     + Seasonality
     + Weather
+- Review author notes and think about how to insert
 - How do they greet each other?
 Cultural tics
 - How they interact with prime worlds
     + if destruction, they consume, if creation, they overflow